ericwallas/ericwallas.github.io/index.md

-## Mr. Park is so awesome and cool!
+## - Mr. Park is so awesome and cool!
 He is the best!
 YEAH!!
+- this is another bullet point yay!

 You can use the [editor on GitHub](https://github.com/ericwallas/ericwallas.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.